PAminai/LTI-Circuit-Analyzer-Program/README.md

 * Dependent and independent current and voltage sources
 * ac and DC inputs

 The output of program can optionally be determined by ueser in a format of .txt file which is the input of MATLAB codes.
-This project is also includes a **help.PDF** which is about How to input the data from a circuit to the program.
+This project is also includes a **Help (Persian).pdf** which releases How to input the data from a circuit to the program.